-- Work with the City's Art in Public Places to bring murals, sculptures, and other public art to key gateways and corridors. - Support and enhance the North Beach Bandshell and neighborhood MiMo structures. - Work with and support the City in the creation of development and architectural guidelines to support brand identity. - Encourage and support the development and/or rehabilitation of cultural facilities including galleries, artist incubators, studios, performing art spaces, a cultural center and other public spaces. - Encourage and support the recruitment of cultural partners and performing arts organizations and assist in cultivating, preserving and enhancing the artist community. - Partner on city, county, and state tourism co-op marketing programs. - Develop Investment Tourism marketing materials for visitors who may be potential business owners, homebuyers, and redevelopment project investors. - Explore opportunities to partner or collaborate with cultural tourism and cultural heritage organizations. - Promote restaurants and retailers with area cultural tours and food fairs.
+- Leverage arts and culture as a key community development strategy and a core sector of comprehensive community planning and development. - Understand, access and engage community members who are not traditionally included in cultural community development projects. - Employ arts and culture as an agent in creating equitable community development. - Work with the City's Art in Public Places program to bring public art to key gateways and corridors. - Support and enhance the North Beach Bandshell and other cultural facilities, venues and assets through cultural tourism and programming. - Preserve and protect Miami Mid-Century Modern (MiMo) structures. - Work with and support the City in the creation of development and architectural guidelines to support brand identity. - Encourage and support the development and/or rehabilitation of cultural facilities including galleries, artist incubators, studios, performing art spaces, a cultural center and other public spaces. - Encourage and support the recruitment of cultural partners and performing arts organizations. - Invest and assist in cultivating, preserving and enhancing the artist community. - Partner on city, county, and state tourism co-op marketing programs.

+- Develop Investment Tourism marketing materials and cultural guides for visitors who may be potential business owners, homebuyers, and redevelopment project investors. - Explore opportunities to partner or collaborate with cultural organizations with emphasis on those based in Miami Beach. - Promote hotels, restaurants and retailers with area cultural tours and food fairs or other similar programs.